MouseBiteLabs/Game-Boy-MBC3-Cartridge/Technical/README.md

 ## MBC3 - Memory Bank Controller

 The MBC3 is a memory mapping chip, used to expand the addressable memory space of a Game Boy cartridge.
 The RA14-RA20 and AA13-AA14 outputs are used to access higher memory banks on the ROM and RAM chips.
-It also has RAM and ROM chip select outputs to control data access on the ROM and RAM chips, though only the RAM /CS output is commonly used.
+It also has a positive and negative RAM chip select output to control data access on the RAM, though only the RAM /CS output is commonly used.
 The main upgrade over the MBC1 other than addressable memory space is the addition of a real time clock, or RTC, for time-based games like Pokemon GSC and Mary Kate and Ashley's Pocket Planner.
 The downside to the RTC is that it *greatly* increases the current draw of the MBC3 when operating on battery power, which is why your older Pokemon Red might still be holding a save, while your Pokemon Silver died a decade ago.

 Further sections will provide more context for some of the MBC3 pins and the logic of how they are connected.